urvish667/fiction-app/docs/api-security.md

 1. **In-memory store**: For development and small deployments
 2. **Redis store** (optional): For production and distributed deployments

 The rate limiter tracks requests by IP address and applies limits based on the endpoint being accessed.
+Additional security features include:

+1. **IP Allowlisting**: Trusted IPs can be exempted from rate limiting
+2. **Suspicious Activity Tracking**: Monitors and logs suspicious patterns
+3. **Progressive Backoff**: Increases wait times for repeated violations
+4. **Development Mode Skipping**: Option to disable rate limiting in development

 ### Rate Limits by Endpoint